OutSystems/UltimatePDF-ExternalLogic/README.md

 * The screens to print cannot be protected by authentication.
 We recommend the screens to be protected by tokens.
 See the usage of `GeneratePDFToken` on this documentation for examples.
 * The input and output payload of the external logic cannot be greater than 5.5MB. <a href="#external-logic-call-rest-api-to-store-the-pdf">Workaround use the REST API Store functionality</a>.
+* The version of chromium bundle with the forge component only has <a href="https://fonts.google.com/specimen/Open+Sans?query=open+sans">Open Sans font</a> installed meaning it only supports a subset of languages.
+As a <a href="#add-fonts-to-the-report">workaround</a> the customer can add the needed fonts as css (<a href="https://developers.google.com/fonts/docs/getting_started">https://developers.google.com/fonts/docs/getting_started</a>).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>